Lotuashvili/laravel-smsoffice/README.md

 # Laravel SmsOffice

-This package is service for smsoffice.ge with notification channels.
+This package allows you to send SMS messages with SmsOffice.ge API

-You can simply write `$user->notify(new FooNotification)`
+You can send sms with notification class or directly with SmsOffice class

 ## Installation